spbooth/SAFE-WEBAPP/src/site/markdown/getting_started.md

 db_driver=org.mariadb.jdbc.Driver
 ```

 In production it might be better to pass these in from the servlet container as a JNDI datasource.
-You have to create the database and set up the access credentials in advance but the code will be able to auto-create its database tables if you tell it to.
+You have to create the database and set up the access credentials in advance but the code will be able to auto-create its database tables if you tell it to (and the credential has the necessary access permissions to create tables).

 ```
 service.feature.auto_create.tables=on